radivot/myelo/README.md

 ```

 ![](docs/patt1a.png)
-This shows the initial condition destabilizing unitil it reaches a
+This shows the sysmtem reaching a
 limit cycle (oscillations that maintain a finite amplitude).
 Oscillations are stronger in P  than in N and S. The next two figures zoom in
 on days 1700 to 2000 to yield exact matches to Figures 2D and 2E.